Paul Hanagan

-Paul Hanagan (born 8 September 1980 in Warrington, Cheshire) is a leading British flat horse racing jockey.
-Hanagan has twice been crowned champion jockey on the flat in Britain, riding 165 winners in 2011 to defend his title, having won his first title with 191 winners in 2010.
+Paul Hanagan (born 8 September 1980 in Warrington, Cheshire) is a Classic-winning British flat racing jockey.
+Hanagan was twice been crowned champion jockey on the flat in Britain, riding 165 winners in 2011 to defend his title, having won his first title with 191 winners in 2010.
+Over a career spanning 25 years, he won a total of ten Group 1 races including the Epsom Oaks.
+From 1999 to 2022 he rode for the Malton-based trainer Richard Fahey, except for a four-and-a-half year break when he was retained by owner Sheikh Hamdan.
+He announced his retirement from race riding in August 2023.

 Childhood and early career

 A graduate of the British Racing School, Hanagan sat on a horse for the first time aged 14, having previously harboured ambitions of playing football professionally, only to be told he was too small and light.
 His introduction to horse racing came through his father, Geoff, who had hoped to be a jockey and, having failed to make the grade in Newmarket, later rode out on weekends for local Warrington-based trainer Terry Caldwell.
 In a BBC interview in 2003, Hanagan recalls the moment he realised he wanted to be a jockey:

 "My dad used to ride out at Terry Caldwell's yard and I followed him down one weekend…that was how it all started.
 Straight away I thought this is something totally different…I thought: 'This is what I want to do'.
 I was still only about 11, but it was kind of like a bug."

-Hanagan went on to help out at Caldwell's yard in Warrington, Cheshire, riding out for the first time aged 14 and continuing his work experience there until leaving school to start a 9-week course at the British Racing School in 1997.
+Hanagan went on to help out at Caldwell's yard in Warrington riding out for the first time aged 14 and continuing his work experience there until leaving school to start a 9-week course at the British Racing School in 1997.

 Hanagan's first job in racing came with the Norton-based trainer Malcolm Jefferson, who despite being better known as a trainer of National Hunt horses, gave Hanagan his first racecourse ride on Stone Beck at Haydock Park on 4 September 1998, finishing 4th.

-A year later and on the recommendation from Jefferson that he should join a flat yard, Hanagan joined the growing yard of Malton-based handler Richard Fahey as an apprentice jockey.
+A year later and on the recommendation from Jefferson that he should join a flat yard, Hanagan joined the growing yard of trainer Richard Fahey at Malton as an apprentice jockey.